-At Harvills we offer an open-door policy\ so that parents and carers can highlight any concerns, including whether you feel that your child may be in need of extra help.
-If you would like a more in-depth discussion, you are welcome to book an appointment with Mrs Barnett (SENCo).
-This can be done by telephoning the school office on 0121 5571034 or emailing Natalie.Dolan@HarvillsHawthorn.co.uk
+At Harvills we offer an open-door policy so that parents and carers can highlight any concerns, including whether you feel that your child may be in need of extra help.
+If you would like a more in-depth discussion, you are welcome to book an appointment with Mr Brydon(SENCo).
+This can be done by telephoning the school office on 0121 5571034 or emailing ryan.brydon@harvillshawthorn.co.uk or jennie.hall@harvillshawthorn.co.uk (Adminstrator to the SENCO)